December 1, 2025

-by Sagar Joshi / February 26, 2025
+by Sagar Joshi / December 1, 2025

-A directory service is like a control panel for all users, applications, and devices across your organization network.
+A directory service is like a control panel for all users, applications, and devices across your organization's network.
 It’s a centralized repository for identity and access management (IAM) in on-premises, remote, or hybrid environments.

 You have better control over user access privileges regardless of whether they are globally distributed.
 It makes it simple to implement identity management policies crucial to an organization’s data privacy and security.